Move to Workfront on Adobe cloud storage

 The following table maps Workfront object permissions to Frame.io permissions:

 Both Manage and Contribute map to Edit & Share in Frame.io.
-As you review your sharing patterns for Adobe enterprise storage projects, consider whether it fits your governance model for contributors to have the same review-side capabilities as managers, including external sharing.
+As you review your sharing patterns for Adobe cloud storage projects, consider whether it fits your governance model for contributors to have the same review-side capabilities as managers, including external sharing.

 Review and approval viewer